Alkistis/DSI/README.md

-# Update
+# Update January 2020
-The SQL and Reinforcement learning lectures and tutorials were also given at the SEPnet Machine Learning and AI Workshop, 15-16 January 2020.
+The SQL and Reinforcement learning lectures and Jupyter tutorials were also given at the SEPnet Machine Learning and AI Workshop, 15-16 January 2020, Queen Mary University of London.

 # DSI